diegoscarabelli/diegoscarabelli.github.io/content/posts/palestine/index.md

 >
 > *"The Commission took note of the Israeli claim that the protests by the separation fence masked “terror activities” by Palestinian armed groups.
 The Commission found however that the demonstrations were civilian in nature, with clearly stated political aims.
 Despite some acts of significant violence, the Commission found that the demonstrations did not constitute combat or military campaigns."*

-In 2020, the US brokered agreements ([Abraham Accords](https://www.state.gov/the-abraham-accords) between Israel and several Arab nations, including the United Arab Emirates, Bahrain, Sudan, and Morocco.
+In 2020, the US brokered agreements ([Abraham Accords](https://www.state.gov/the-abraham-accords)) between Israel and several Arab nations, including the United Arab Emirates, Bahrain, Sudan, and Morocco.
 This was seen as a major blow by Palestinian leaders, who condemned the deals as a betrayal of the long-standing Arab position that normalization should only come after the creation of a Palestinian state.

-In May 2021 another round of mowing the lawn took place with [Operation Guardian of the Walls](https://en.wikipedia.org/wiki/2021_Israel%E2%80%93Palestine_crisis) and in August 2022 [Operation Breaking Dawn](https://en.wikipedia.org/wiki/2022_Gaza%E2%80%93Israel_clashes), both short but intense bombardments of Gaza with typical phenomenology of escalation, pretexts, and consequences.
-As per [UN OCHA reports](https://www.ochaopt.org/content/response-escalation-opt-situation-report-no-1-21-27-may-2021), cumulatively the casualties were as customary disproportionate:
+In May 2021, another round of mowing the lawn took place with [Operation Guardian of the Walls](https://en.wikipedia.org/wiki/2021_Israel%E2%80%93Palestine_crisis), and in August 2022, [Operation Breaking Dawn](https://en.wikipedia.org/wiki/2022_Gaza%E2%80%93Israel_clashes), both short but intense bombardments of Gaza with the typical phenomenology of escalation, pretexts, and consequences.
+As per [UN OCHA reports](https://www.ochaopt.org/content/response-escalation-opt-situation-report-no-1-21-27-may-2021), cumulatively the casualties were, as customary, disproportionate:

 | Category | Value | Notes |
 |----------|--------|-------|